kgrid-objects/fda-label-collection/README.md

 ```
-DEPLOY THE REMDESIVIR PRESCRIBING INFORMATION API IN A SERVER ENVIRONMENT OF YOUR CHOOSING
+DEPLOY THE REMDESIVIR PRESCRIBING INFORMATION API ON YOUR OWN SERVER
 ```

 Using Knowledge Grid technology - specifically the Knowledge Grid Activator API Gateway Tool - it is possible to use the Knowledge Object in this repo and deploy the Remdesivir Prescribing Information API any suitable server.